 You can contribute by rallying people to our cause.
 In less than 2 minutes, you can set up a crowdfunding campaign and start collecting funds for the project.
 You can use the goals described above or create your own!

 Open Insulin is a nonprofit project to steward technology and build a community around the goal of producing insulin at a small scale in a distributed network of local organizations owned and controlled by the people using the insulin and the workers.
-We recently have been incorporated (June 2020) but the project has existed since 2015 as part of Counter Culture Labs (Oakland, CA) and collaborators from other community labs around the country and the world.
+We incorporated as a distinct entity in January of 2020 but the project has existed since 2015 as part of Counter Culture Labs (Oakland, CA) and collaborators from other community labs around the country and the world.

 We mainly spend our donation funds on lab facilities, supplies & equipment, and payments to contractors & other 3rd party service providers in order to support our work.
-We currently have two part-time contractors paid to work on the project (Yann: lead scientist, and Anthony: operations and fundraising lead).
-We get an average of $7k in individual donations per year, and in April, we received a grant of $24k.
+With two brief exceptions, we have been an all-volunteer organization for our entire history and remain so currently.
+We get an average of about $3k in individual donations per month, and in April of 2020, we received a grant of $24k to set up our chapter in France.

 Our team has been working in and out of the lab since our initial fundraiser in December 2015.
 We will share the results regularly for each milestone: getting pure insulin with a lab set up, reaching a yield compatible with production, achieving the protocol for small scale production, and getting insulin that is safe and suitable for medical use.
 After that, we will focus on the legal and regulatory questions around how to provide medicine that is safe and economical in a distributed network of production.